personium/app-uc-unit-manager/README.md

 - Cell belong to a user/organization

 ## Prerequisites
-In order to use the Unit/Cell Manager, make sure you have the following ready.
+In order to use the Cell Manager, make sure you have the following ready.

 1. A valid Personium Unit or Cell
 1. Cell name (Unit Cell or general Cell)